geoschem/geos-chem-shared-docs/supplemental-guides/netcdf-guide.rst

 .. _ncguide-examine-contents:

 =======================================
-Examining the contents of a netCDF file
+Examine the contents of a netCDF file
 =======================================

 An easy way to examine the contents of a netCDF file is to use this